meroton/git-toprepo/README.md

 we follow its merge flow
 (autobump commits, submit-whole-topic, etc).

-Supercommits are fundamentally a client-side construct.
+Monocommits are fundamentally a client-side construct.
 They are created either when committing new work with `git-commit`, after fetching new history from the remote, or by fetching on-going work from a colleague.